hashicorp/terraform-provider-aws/website/docs/d/ec2_host.html.markdown

 * `auto_placement` - Whether auto-placement is on or off.
 * `availability_zone` - Availability Zone of the Dedicated Host.
 * `cores` - Number of cores on the Dedicated Host.
-* `host_recovery` - Indicates whether host recovery is enabled or disabled for the Dedicated Host.
+* `host_recovery` - Whether host recovery is enabled or disabled for the Dedicated Host.
 * `instance_family` - Instance family supported by the Dedicated Host.
 For example, "m5".
 * `instance_type` - Instance type supported by the Dedicated Host.
 For example, "m5.large".
 If the host supports multiple instance types, no instanceType is returned.
 * `outpost_arn` - ARN of the AWS Outpost on which the Dedicated Host is allocated.